downingbots/ALSET/Presentation.md

 =========================

-# SIR_JETBOT: HBRC TABLETOP CHALLENGE
+# ALSET S: HBRC TABLETOP CHALLENGE

 - A single CNN is sufficient to stay on table